RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Adversarial Testing with

 \subsection{Benign Goal Formulation}

-To align with our focused CUA use cases in this work (described in \S\ref{subsec:preliminaries}) where users fetch online knowledge for local execution, we define benign goals across three categories: (1) Software Installation, where the agent installs tools, libraries, or packages found online, (2) System Configuration, where the agent helps to configure or customize local system settings, and (3) Project Setup, where the agent assists in downloading a codebase or dataset aligned with the user's goals.
-We create 3 distinct benign goals per category using our supported web environments in \name{}, resulting in 9 total goals (Appendix~\ref{app:benign_goals}).
+To align with our focused CUA use cases (described in \S\ref{subsec:preliminaries}) where users fetch online knowledge for local execution, we define benign goals across three categories: (1) \textit{Software Installation}, where the agent installs tools, libraries, or packages found online, (2) \textit{System Configuration}, where the agent configures or customize local system settings, and (3) \textit{Project Setup}, where the agent downloads a codebase or dataset aligned with the user's goals.
+We create 3 distinct benign goals per category using web environments in \name{}, resulting in 9 total goals (Appendix~\ref{app:benign_goals}).
 Beyond this, to simulate varying levels of user expertise occurring in real scenarios, we design two instantiations of benign instructions: \texttt{General}, where the user provides vague, high-level instructions, and \texttt{Specific}, where the user provides more detailed instructions based on their domain knowledge.